Drapsag74/matrusse/README.md

 ## Execution

-* To run the main programm, you have to specify which algorithm you want to try.
+* To run the main program, you have to specify which algorithm you want to try.
 Then for every algorithm,
 * you have to set the proper number of parameters.
 * -b to run the filltable algorithms
 * -m to run the matrusse algorithms